FList-Adium/flist-adium/README.md

 + Initial versions done by Maou.

 ## Known Issues
-+ Occasional crashes occur when opening/closing the roomlist view in rapid succession.
-Not sure why this is at the moment.
++ None at the moment...
+Please report any if you do see them!

 ## Installation
 Open the plugin bundle.
 Adium should automatically open and install it for you.